-Goals of your brochure.
-Not having a clear purpose will result in a vague message, having too many goals will confuse your readers.
-What response do you expect and what actions do you want the audience to take?
-How do you want the ad to be perceived by your audience?
+First, set clear goals for your brochure.
+Not having a clear purpose will result in a vague message, while having too many goals will confuse your readers.
+What response do you expect and what actions do you want your readers to take?
 What should your ad make them think, feel and do?
 Here are some examples:

-- Remind your old customers about you and entice them to come back with an irresistible offer;
+- Remind your old customers about you and entice them to come back with an attractive offer;

-- Drive them to your website where they can learn more about your products and services (show demos, tutorials, samples, tell success stories, showcase testimonials or reviews, etc.)
+- Drive them to your website where they can learn more about your products and services;

-Whatever your goals are, write them down and limit them up to three specific goals.
-Your brochure can’t accomplish effectively more than three.
+Whatever your goals are, write them down and limit them up to three, your brochure can’t accomplish more than that.

 - Estimate a reasonable price for the copywriting.
 If you’re not comfortable writing it by yourself, consider hiring a professional writer.
 Expect to spend from $100 to $300 for a professional copywriting.

 - If you aren’t a professional designer, don’t overestimate your graphic design skills.
 Your business will rather lose than win with ineffective brochure design, so hire a professional designer.
 By the way, our design services start at $55 per hour.